benschaf/waste-schedule/TESTING.md

 | | **Login** | | | | |
 | | The Login page should allow the user to Login through their Google account as well as through the form | Tested the page by logging in through the form and through the Google account | The user was able to log in through both methods | Test concluded and passed | ![screenshot](documentation/defensive-login.png) |

-The defensive programming tests were successful and any issues that arose were fixed (to see fixed issues please refer to Bug Fixes further down).
+Any issues that were found were fixed and retested.
+To see a list of all bug issues and fixes, please refer to the [Bugs](#bugs) section.

 ## User Story Testing

+All user stories labelled as "Must Have" have been tested and are working as expected.

 | User Story | Screenshot |
 | --- | --- |